Ports Primer: 3.2 Port Governance

 - Port authorities with limited agency or power: a public body limited to certain actions such as bonding

 - Divisions of state, county or municipal government: a government department

 - Independent port or navigation districts: entities that function as “special purpose” political subdivisions of a state with defined geographic boundaries over which they have authority.

 The purpose of a port authority is to serve the public interest of a state, region or locality.
 Therefore, partnering with a port authority to address community needs and priorities can help create positive community change.
 The jurisdiction of port authorities can vary widely; however, port authorities are typically empowered to:

 - Exercise powers of eminent domainThe right of a government or its agent to expropriate private property for public use, with payment of compensation.

 - Levy facility charges

 - Enter into contracts and agreements

-Some port authorities also have authority over transportation infrastructure, industrial parks, foreign trade zones, world trade centers, shipyards, commercial vessels, dredges, and marinas and other public recreational facilities.
+Some port authorities also have authority over transportation infrastructure, industrial parks, foreign trade zones, world trade centers, shipyards, commercial vessels, dredges The process of removing sediment from harbor or river bottoms for safety purposes and to allow for deeper vessels., and marinas and other public recreational facilities.
 Many are responsible for maintaining port security and enforcing port authority ordinances.
 Some exercise regulatory powers, such as licensing of stevedores.
 Others are responsible for management of environmental assets or enforcement of local or state environmental and land use regulations.